 Adopt Rather Than Buy

 The ultimate in recycling, go green by adopting a dog from your local shelter or rescue group.
-There’s a wonderful animal (both purebreds and mixed) waiting for a good home at your local shelter.
+There’s a wonderful animal (purebred or mixed) waiting for a good home at your local shelter.

 Spay/Neuter Your Dogs